 Tumour ablation for kidney cancer

-Tumour ablation is a type of treatment that uses extreme temperatures to destroy small tumours.
-This treatment may be used if you have a small tumour, and are not fit enough to have surgery or choose not to have it.
+- This treatment may be used if you have a small tumour and are not well enough to have surgery, or choose not to have it.

 There are different methods for destroying the tumour.
-The two most commonly used treatments are:
+The 2 most commonly used treatments are:

-- cryotherapy, which uses liquid nitrogen to freeze the tumour
+- cryotherapy – this uses liquid nitrogen to freeze the tumour

-- radiofrequency ablation (RFA), which uses an electric current to produce high temperatures to destroy the tumour.
+- radiofrequency ablation (RFA) – this uses an electric current to produce high temperatures to destroy the tumour.

 Other methods of tumour ablation may be used in clinical trials.
 These include: